EdTech Marketing Analytics Insights for your Business

 It’s October.
 For us in Wisconsin, that means one thing.
 Fall is here and snow is on the way.
 For edtech marketing analytics gurus, it means something less chilling: year-end reporting.
 It’s time to export the data, organize your Excel columns and run those fancy formulas for the big end-of-year review.

 Edtech marketers often rush through this stage because the lead acquisition phase of the education buying cycle is wrapping up.
 That’s important, but it’s still essential to step back and dedicate time to evaluating how your edtech marketing activities fared in 2018.
 This exercise will provide valuable insight into what worked, what didn’t and help ensure that 2019 will be even better than 2018.
 Before you get started using the Excel “sum” function, here are the seven metrics to include in year-end reporting.

 Connecting the business results from public relations efforts can be challenging, but will improve your bottom line.
 If your PR efforts center on driving website traffic to specific product pages, the referral traffic metric is your best friend.

-You can see which media outlets drove the most traffic and how that traffic performed on your site.
+You can see which media outlets drove the most traffic and how that traffic performed on your site, especially if you are leveraging UTM codes.
 Of course, the outlet that drove the most traffic might not produce the most results.
 In the end, the quality of the traffic is more important than the quantity.
 This metric can help your team by focusing media relations efforts on the high value outlets to drive even more high-quality traffic to your website.

 In email marketing, monitoring your open rate is important to assess the health of your house list and confirm that your messaging is resonating with your target audience.
 However, it’s not the metric that should determine the success or failure of your email marketing efforts.